 I am here for friends.
 Not "friends until we know each other better."
 Not "friends but let's see where it goes."
 Not "friends except I'm really only messaging women I'm physically attracted to."
-I'm uninterested in an exclusive partnership--I just want cool pals.
+I'm uninterested in an exclusive partnership, the end, forever, and even after that.
 If you're looking at my profile because you're hoping I will date you or sex you, we are not what each other are looking for.
 We cool?
 Good!

 I promise that I am exactly what it says on the tin, so don't complain if you bought it without reading the ingredients.
 I cannot be clearer than this.
 If you still cannot stop yourself from talking to me as if I am here for something else, I will need you to go sit in the sad chair.